microsoft/IIoT/README.md

       </p>
   1. Retrieve the ip address with the following command: `ifconfig` <br/>
      Take note of the ip address.
+1. If you didn't enable SSH on your Raspberry Pi previously, follow the steps in the Advance Steps instructions to do so.
 1. Disconnect from the monitor.
 1. Using your laptop, verify you connection by connecting to the Rasberry Pi using PuTTY.